hipdac-lab/PPOPP23-TDC/README.md

 ### 2.3.1 Comparison among TDC oracle kernel, cuDNN, and TVM.

 In our paper, we claim that our oracle kernel has about 4X speedup compared with cuDNN on average and that our oracle kernel has about 1.7X speedup compared with TVM on average.
+Refer to figure 5.

 You will observe the first table like below, including convolution shapes, convolution schemes, runtimes, and TDC speedups.